 When you are through with that lid from your jar candle, remove the plastic seal and use it to hold your votive candles.

 I buy Yankee and Colonial candles all the time.
 Do you have any ideas on how I can use the empty jars when the candle burns down?
-And what should I clean them out with?
-The Yankee candle jars are round and the Colonial jars are oval.
-They cost so much money I just hate to throw them away.

 Can you reuse candle jars to put foods in?